HQQHQ/Bert-Driven-Equalizer/README.md

 # Bert-Driven-Equalizer

 A **semantic EQ**: turn natural language descriptors into automatic equalization curves.
-This project is part of an in-progress Master’s thesis exploring **BERT contextual embeddings + regression → 40-band EQ curves**.
+This project is part of a Master’s thesis exploring **BERT contextual embeddings + regression → 40-band EQ curves**.

 ---